RJHsiao/PlurkCustomTheme/README.md

 # PlurkCustomTheme
+Plurk custom themes.
-plurk custom themes. two styles: the "Plurk" form is on the top/bottom of the personal page.
+Two styles: the "Plurk" form is on the top/bottom of the personal page.